 In 2019-20 we raised money for books for our class libraries and also money for different charities such as: MacMillan Cancer Research, The Bethany Project, Children In Need, Blackburn Foodbank and Sport Relief.

 The children at SMSJ have shown a concern for people within our community who are homeless.
-Therefore, the local charity SMSJ School Council have chosen to give long term support to this year is Nightsafe.
+Therefore, the local charity SMSJ School Council have chosen to give long term support to is Nightsafe.
 Find out more about Nightsafe and how we are supporting them under the 'Nightsafe' tab on the 'Global Neighbours' page.

-Another charity we have decided to offer long term support to this year is the Bethany Project.
+Another charity we have decided to offer long term support to is the Bethany Project.
 This charity is based in Tanzania and provides a home and education for children who have no family to look after them.
 Find out more about the Bethany Project and how we are supporting them under the 'Bethany Project' tab on the 'Global Neighbours' page.

-* We have raised money for Children In Need by coming to school in non uniform on Friday 13th November and we also invited Pudsey Bear into our school for a virtual visit along with Steve Royal from Britain's Got Talent 2020 through Radio Lancashire!
+* We raised money for Children In Need by coming to school in non uniform on Friday 13th November and we also invited Pudsey Bear into our school for a virtual visit along with Steve Royal from Britain's Got Talent 2020 through Radio Lancashire!

 * On Monday 10th May we supported the NSPCC Number Day by bringing in donations and enjoying a whole morning of Maths Fun!